MicrosoftDocs/fabric-docs/docs/data-factory/connector-parquet-dataflows.md

 ---
 title: Connect to Parquet files in dataflows
-description: This article explains how to use the Data Factory Parquet connector in Microsoft Fabric to connect to Parquet files in dataflows.
+description: This article details how to use the Data Factory Parquet connector in Microsoft Fabric to create a Parquet file connection in dataflows.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to